Bangladesh Scouts: Outreach

 Scouting has grown over the years in the face of considerable difficulties.
 Scouts are involved in community service, major areas being agriculture, health and sanitation, child welfare, community development, construction and repair of low cost housing and sports.

 During national disasters, such as the many floods that strike Bangladesh, Scouts are called to help with flood control, relocation of citizens and organizing shelters.

 Membership is open to youth between 6 and 25 years of age, regardless of caste, creed or color.
 Bangladesh Scouts receive strong support from the government, which recognized Scouting's value in citizenship training.

-By 2013, Bangladesh Scouts envisions to grow membership by 1.5 million by offering challenging youth programme through a value based educational system, in partnership with government, agencies and community towards building a better world.
+By 2013, Bangladesh Scouts envisions to grow membership by 1.5 million by offering challenging youth program through a value based educational system, in partnership with government, agencies and community towards building a better world.